anmolparashhar/javascript_projects/README.md

 2. **Project 2: [Calculator]**
    - Description: This is a simple calculator web application built with HTML, CSS, and JavaScript.
 The app allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division, along with other functionalities like clearing, deleting, and percentage operations.

+3. **Project 3: [Form Validation]**
+   - This project showcases a fully functional, client-side **Registration Form** with real-time input validation, error handling, and local storage auto-save functionality.
+The form ensures that users input valid data before submission and provides visual feedback for errors or successful inputs.

 ## Features
 - Each project includes: